addyosmani/backbone-fundamentals/index.md

 ourObject.off("dance:tap");

-// Trigger the custom events again, but one is logged. ourObject.trigger("dance:tap", "stopped tap dancing."); // won't be logged as its not listened for ourObject.trigger("dance:break", "break dancing.
+// Trigger the custom events again, but one is logged. ourObject.trigger("dance:tap", "stopped tap dancing."); // won't be logged as it's not listened for ourObject.trigger("dance:break", "break dancing.
 Yeah!");
 ```